Zharnel Hughes: Senior career

 In 2021, Hughes reached the 100 m final at the delayed 2020 Summer Olympics, but was disqualified for a false start.
 Hughes and the British team placed second in the 4 × 100 relay, but were disqualified when teammate CJ Ujah was found guilty of doping.

 At the 2022 European Athletics Championships in Munich, Germany, Hughes won gold in the 200 m and 4 × 100 m relay along with silver in the 100 m.

 In June 2023 he broke Linford Christie's British 100 m record when he recorded a time of 9.83 seconds in New York at the New York Grand Prix.

 In July 2023, at the British Athletics Championships, Hughes ran 19.77, faster than John Regis's national 200 metre record, but with a slightly too strong following wind (2.4 m/s) for record purposes, although his winning margin of 0.66 seconds was the largest winning margin for the men's 200 metres at these championships for over thirty years.
 A few days later, he ran a legal 19.73 at the London Diamond League, setting a new UK record and European sea-level record.
 By breaking 20 seconds, he became the third Briton and the 54th man in history to break 10 seconds for the 100 metres and 20 seconds for the 200 metres.

 The following month, Hughes won a bronze medal in the 100 m at the 2023 World Athletics Championships in Budapest, Hungary.

 Hughes was given a medical exemption to miss to 2024 British Athletics Championships after injuring his hamstring at a meeting in Jamaica.
 He was selected to compete in the 100 m, 200 m and 4 × 100 m relay at the 2024 Summer Olympics.
 Hughes went out in the 100 metres semi-finals at the Games in Paris and withdrew from the 200 metres before the heats.
-He won a bronze medal in the 4x100 metres relay.
+He won a bronze medal in the 4 × 100 metres relay.

 In December 2024, it was announced that Hughes had signed up for the inaugural season of the Michael Johnson founded Grand Slam Track.

-On 2 August 2025, Hughes won the 100m final at the 2025 UK Athletics Championships in a time of 9.94 seconds and won the 200 metres the following day to claim his fifth British outdoor title.
+On 2 August 2025, Hughes won the 100 m final at the 2025 UK Athletics Championships in a time of 9.94 seconds and won the 200 metres the following day to claim his fifth British outdoor title.

+At the 2026 European Championships in Birmingham, Hughes won the silver medal in the 200 metres, before winning gold as part of both the men's 4 × 100 metres relay and 4 × 100 metres mixed relay teams.